SuperDaughter Day is changing lives.

-Does your organisation want to support SuperDaughter Day 2020?
-Please reach out to email@example.com.
+Does your organisation want to support SuperDaughter Day in October 2020?
+Please reach out to firstname.lastname@example.org.

 - Magformers, Cubetto Robots and Ozobots

 - Interactive Bug Displays

 Since its inception in 2016, more than 4500 girls and parents have attended SuperDaughter Day.

 95% of the girls who attended the events said they have an increased interest in STEM (Science, Technology, Engineering and Maths).

 SuperDaughter Day has captured the imagination of communities and corporations throughout Australia and New Zealand.
 It has also attracted extensive coverage from media outlets including Channel 9, ABC, Triple M and news.com.au.

 Is your organisation ready to support our future women in STEM?
 Limited sponsor opportunities are available.
 Email email@example.com for more info.

 "I've spent most of my career in IT convincing myself I deserve to be there.
 I want a different experience for my daughter, and yet her confidence in maths is already slipping and it is clear I have a big battle ahead to bolster and support her through the challenges she will continue to encounter.
 I want her to feel great about firmly grasping every career opportunity available to her.
 Initiatives like SuperDaughter Day help reinforce that mastering STEM is worth it, that there is a whole world of possibility available, and that she absolutely deserves her place among it all” -Naomi Pollock, mother to Briony, pictured above.